ChapelR/twine-resources/docs/README.md

 Twine 2 introduced the concept of "proofing" formats; story formats designed to create more readable copies of your source code for proofreading and editing.
 "Utility" formats are a related concept that sprung up in the wake of proofing formats--typically these formats output Twine stories to some other useful format--JSON or Twee, for example, but there are many that do other cool things.

 The default proofing format is [*Paperthin*](https://github.com/klembot/paperthin); it just shows your Twine file as a simple list of passage names and passage source code.
-Some community developed proofing formats, like [*Illume*](http://www.maximumverbosity.net/twine/Illume/) arrived later. <!-- probably shouldn't mention poof, as it will look like I'm plugging, even though I think it's a good alternative to Illume, if I do say so myself --> Examples of utility formats include [*Entwee*](http://mcdemarco.net/tools/entwee/) and [*Enscree*](http://mcdemarco.net/tools/scree/enscree/).
+Some community developed proofing formats, like [*Illume*](http://www.maximumverbosity.net/twine/Illume/) arrived later.
+Examples of utility formats include [*Entwee*](http://mcdemarco.net/tools/entwee/) and [*Enscree*](http://mcdemarco.net/tools/scree/enscree/).

 ### Other Formats